peterpt/fuzzbunch/README.md

 - https://github.com/x0rz/EQGRP_Lost_in_Translation

 ** How to install
-- download the package from https://github.com/peterpt/fuzzbunch
+- download the package from https://github.com/peterpt/fuzzbunch/archive/fuzzbuch-master.zip
+- extract it to your hard disk
 - run install.bat on windows XP 32bit only or windows 7 32bit only

 ** Requirements